dominodatalab/domino-training-wine-quality/README.md

 ```

 5. Navigate back into the *Code* tab.
-6. Click add a new file and name it `shiny_app.R` (make sure the file name is exactly that, it is case sensitive).
+6. Click add a new file and name it `shiny_app.R`.
+Make sure the file name is exactly that, it is case sensitive.
 7. Paste the following into the file:

 ```R